Kenyans Living Abroad

 • Interpol clearance for motor vehicles

-• Evidence of ownership of the motor vehicle for at least 12 months.
+• Evidence of ownership of the motor vehicle for at least 12 months

 Any other conditions to be met?

-You are allowed, among other items, one motor vehicle (excluding buses and mini buses) into the country duty free subject to the following conditions:
+You are allowed, among other items, one motor vehicle (excluding buses and minibuses) into the country duty free subject to the following conditions:

-• Evidence of ownership and use of the vehicle for at least twelve months before return
+• Evidence of ownership and use of the vehicle for at least twelve months before return.

 • The vehicle must not be more than eight years old from the date of manufacture.

-• The vehicle must be shipped into the country within ninety days or further period not exceeding 360 days upon approval by the Commissioner, of the return of the individual resident
+• The vehicle must be shipped into the country within ninety days or further period not exceeding 360 days upon approval by the Commissioner, of the return of the individual resident.

 1. The person must be bona fide changing residence from a place outside Kenya to a place within Kenya.

-6. Bus or minibus of a seating capacity of more than 13 passengers.
+• Bus or minibus of a seating capacity of more than 13 passengers.

-11. Will be subject to roadworthiness inspection by KEBS’s appointed inspection agent in the country of export.
+• Undergoing roadworthiness inspection by KEBS’s appointed inspection agent in the country of export.

-16. The individual must have attained the age of eighteen years and above.
+10. The individual must have attained the age of eighteen years and above.

-Required Documents:
+Required Documents

 The following supporting documents should be attached including but not limited to: